jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/01-Population-Points.md

   - Set dynamic styling rules (e.g. based on zoom level, based on field in the data etc.)
   - Manage and edit layers in your style

+**Important note - Spring 2026:** in many of the screenshots below, you may have fewer layers visible.
+Mapbox recently hid more of the basemap layer styling away from us.
+That's okay.
+We are going to focus on the data-driven symbology of the two thematic layers and will get more into basemap symbology later in the term.

   Here are some additional resources you can explore:
   - [Map design and styles](https://docs.mapbox.com/help/dive-deeper/map-design/){:target="_blank"}